Why ADHD and Digital Distraction Feel Linked

-Many of my ADHD clients in Florida describe a familiar moment.
+Many people with ADHD describe a similar moment.

-They pick up their phone “just for a second,” and suddenly an hour disappears.
+They pick up their phone “just for a second,” start scrolling, and suddenly an hour disappears.
 Their mind feels scattered, their body feels tense, and the day becomes harder to start.

 If this sounds like you, nothing is wrong with you.

-ADHD brains interact with technology differently, and understanding why can help you feel more in control.
+People with ADHD can have extra challenges with technology, and understanding why may help you feel more in control.

-ADHD brains naturally seek stimulation.
-Screens provide it instantly, which creates a powerful pull that’s difficult to regulate.
+Many people with ADHD notice their attention is pulled toward novelty and stimulation.
+Screens provide it instantly, which can create a strong pull that’s difficult to regulate.

 What’s happening: